dominictarr/your-web-app-is-bloated/README.md

 ## soundcloud - 22

+better than youtube

 ![memory-snapshot](./images/soundcloud.png)

 ## soundcloud (track open) - 45.80

+better than youtube

 ![memory-snapshot](./images/soundcloud-track.png)

 ## bandcamp - 14.86

+front page has listings, memory use similar to google search results. the best content site.

 ![memory-snapshot](./images/bandcamp.png)

 ## bandcamp (album page) - 8.76

+pretty tight!

 ![memory-snapshot](./images/bandcamp-album.png)

 ## slack - 76.53

+bloated! largely javascript.

 ![memory-snapshot](./images/slack.png)

 ## rocketchat - 32.12

+does the same thing as slack, but with less javascript. rocketchat is mostly js objects, but still less than rocketchat.

 ![memory-snapshot](./images/rocketchat.png)

 ## riot - 55.31

+more js objects than slack, but less javascript.

 ![memory-snapshot](./images/riot.png)

 ## talky - 9.40

+started a call with no one else in it. pretty tight!

 ![memory-snapshot](./images/talky.png)

 ## google hangouts - 10.76

+on a call by my self. also surprisingly unbloated!

 ![memory-snapshot](./images/hangouts.png)

 ## jitsi - 40.21

+4x google hangouts.

 ![memory-snapshot](./images/jitsi.png)

 ## meatspace chat - 4.48

+as tight as a static site, but does crazy javascript stuff!

 ![memory-snapshot](./images/meatspace-chat.png)

+# conclusions

+I started exploring this because I was trying to figure out how to optimize my own apps.
+Memory use isn't the most important thing, but it is an easy to measure proxy.
+If you have less memory usage, you probably have a simpler app, which is probably more performant.
+Less memory also means lees garbage collection activity.

+Recently, web development style has moved towards a fully dynamic front end that generates everything in javascript.
+If a app really is highly dynamic, I guess that is somewhat excusable, (such as facebook or slack) but I on a site that could be static it obviously uses a lot more.

+I think this just shows there is considerable room for improvement in terms of application efficientcy.